-Hello and welcome to part 1-2 of the Power Induced Design Power Supply Design Web seminar, brought to you by Power Electronics News.
+Welcome to part 1-2 of the Power Induced Design Power Supply Design seminar, brought to you by Power Electronics News.
 In this session we’ll look at the three basic DC to DC converter topologies in more detail.
 We’ll also examine the flyback converter, and some of the compound switching converters.

 Seminar Section 1-2 Agenda